vardhanshah/TwoWayChatApp/README.md

 First - Compile and run Server.java
 Second - compile and run Client.java

-You can send messages, also simaltaneously receive messages.That's why it implemented as multi-threaded program.
+You can send messages, also simaltaneously receive messages.That's why they were implemented as multi-threaded programs.